-This page has been left blank for double-sided copying.
 This appendix summarizes the discussion of measures considered by the Workgroup and not recommended for removal from or addition to the 2021 Child and Adult Core Sets.
 The discussion took place during the Workgroup meeting from April 28 to April 30, 2020.
 The summary is organized by domain.
 For more information about the measures discussed and not recommended for removal or addition, please refer to Exhibit D.1 at the end of this appendix, which includes the measure name, measure steward, NQF # (if endorsed), measure description, data collection method, and key points of discussion about each measure.